davwheat/uk-railway-stations/README.md

 ### JSON

-The JSON file provided is an array of station objects.
+The JSON file provided is an array of station objects, each object will contain the fields as shown above.

 ## Contributing